 The new revised benefit of £55.00 per week per parent is in addition to existing tax credits.
 However it is only payable through your employer’s payroll and can only be paid in vouchers into a workplace-provided nursery, or paid by the employer direct to the nursery.

 The provisions do not cover purchase of childcare vouchers directly by employees.

 Vouchers must be used with a registered or approved childcare provider.

 The employer must be responsible for the purchasing of childcare or you will not qualify for the tax reductions.

 If two parents of a child are working, they are both entitled to the £55.00 provision.

 Similarly, same-sex parents are both entitled to benefits if both of them work.

-Your employer may run a salary sacrifice scheme, approved by the Inland Revenue, where you as an employee formally agree to a reduction in your salary and instead receive that amount in childcare vouchers.
+Your employer may run a salary sacrifice scheme, approved by the Inland Revenue.
+You as an employee can formally agree to a reduction in your salary and instead receive that amount in childcare vouchers.
 As long as the value of childcare provided by your employer does not exceed £55.00 per week you do not need to declare anything on your PI ID (expenses and benefits) form.

 Salary sacrifice schemes must not allow basic pay to fall below the minimum wage level set by the Government.

 If the scheme shows the sacrifice through the payroll as a negative allowance to reflect the reduction in pay, the first £55.00 per week should reduce tax and National Insurance contributions.